Bardhec Bytyqi: Esbjerg

 He moved to Esbjerg fB on 10 January 2022 for the second part of the season on a deal until the end of 2024, in order to help the team to avoid relegation.
 He was an unused substitute in the first match in February, but managed to play in all three matches of the March in where Esbjerg failed to score any goal taking only one goalless draw in which Bytyqi managed to play the full 90-minutes.
 Esbjerg was put in relegation group where played 10 more matches with Bytyqi mostly as a starter, but receiving lack of results collecting only 1 win and 5 draws relegating in the 2nd Division after finishing in the penultimate place of the ranking.

 In the 2022–23 Danish 2nd Division he lost his starting place playing often as a substitute.

 Middelfart

 On 12 July 2024, ahead of the 2024–25 season, Danish 2nd Division club Middelfart Boldklub confirmed that Bytyqi had joined the club.

+On 5 February 2026, Middelfart and Bytyqi mutually agreed to terminate his contract with the club.